Getting started with Angular Splitter component

 Getting Started with Angular CLI

-The following section explains the steps required to create and configure basic angular-cli application.
+Follow these steps to create and configure a basic Angular CLI application.

 Prerequisites